 When to Use a 30 day notice to terminate a Tenancy at Will

-An example of a tenant at will would be someone like a grand-child who you let stay with you and doesn’t pay rent.
+An example of a tenant at will would be someone like a grand-child who you let stay with you and does not pay rent.

-In order to terminate a tenancy at will you will need to hand the tenant a 30 day notice to quit by personally delivery or in another method of service authorized by the unlawful detainer statute.
+In order to terminate a tenancy at will, you will need to hand the tenant a 30-day notice to quit by personal delivery or in another method of service authorized by the unlawful detainer statute.

 If the tenant at will not leave after the 30th day of service you can file an unlawful detainer (eviction) against the tenant.